traefik/traefik/docs/content/getting-started/concepts.md

 ## Edge Router

-Traefik is an *Edge Router*, this means that it's the door to your platform, and that it intercepts and routes every incoming request: it knows all the logic and every [rule](../routing/routers/index.md#rule "Link to docs about routing rules") that determine which services handle which requests (based on the *path*, the *host*, *headers*, etc.).
+Traefik is an *Edge Router*; this means that it's the door to your platform, and that it intercepts and routes every incoming request: it knows all the logic and every [rule](../routing/routers/index.md#rule "Link to docs about routing rules") that determine which services handle which requests (based on the *path*, the *host*, *headers*, etc.).

 ![The Door to Your Infrastructure](../assets/img/traefik-concepts-1.png "Picture explaining the infrastructure")